 While it may seem that involuntary churn is more difficult to combat (and in some ways that is true) there are tactics at your disposal to reduce the number of people leaving the service in this manner.
 In being able to separate the number of voluntary and involuntary and handle them differently, you are already on the path to lowering your churn rate.
 Continuing to break down involuntary churn will also allow your focus to be even more targeted in saving and retaining these customers.
 For example, there are different reasons a payment method fails and parsing out the reasons is very important to how you respond.
 Essentially there are two categories of payment decline: hard and soft declines and the type of response should inform your method for retrying a card or re-engaging the customer.

 One way to combat involuntary churn is to develop retry mechanisms that will wait for a given period of time then attempt to reprocess the credit card without engaging the customers.
 This is most effective with a soft declined card where the card could be expired, over the limit, late in paying the bill, etc. Essentially, the account is in a temporary situation which will be resolved in a short period of time.
 Waiting a day or so to retry the payment vehicle will yield approvals and allow you to retain those customers with minimal financial risk and without interrupting the customer’s experience.
 On the other hand, hard declines, when the card is lost or canceled, have very little to no chance of being successfully retried.
-In that event, you are better off immediately and directly communicating with the customer to let them know of the problem and have them take action to rectify the situation to maintain their service.
+In that event, you are better off employing a dunning process, in which you immediately and directly communicating with the customer to let them know of the problem and have them take action to rectify the situation to maintain their service.

 There are, of course, other tactics you can take to combat churn, but it is essential to understand the rate at which people leave your service and how that compares to industry benchmarks.
 Once you have your baseline churn rate, having a deeper understanding of the cause and effect relationship, you are able to take appropriate action to reduce defections in a more effective and targeted fashion.
 This allows you to retain and engage your audience more effectively and increase satisfaction with your service.